Allow customization of the shutdown command UPS/NUT uses to take down the system

 So my conclusion is that the SHUTDOWN command that is specified in UI does indeed get plumbed through to the UPS monitor running on the FreeNAS (upsmon).
 What is unclear is that after the side script/command gets called and completes then the next action should be to do continue on with the rest of shutdown, i.e to do the basic '/bin/shutdown -p now'.
 And that is not happening.

-#13 Updated by Zach Brown almost 3 years ago
+#13 Updated by Zach Brown about 3 years ago

 Yah, that was kind of the point.